jconorgrogan/Informational-Constructivism/README.md

 If a shared codebook stabilizes, then redundant parameters become measurable and must be removed.
 If redundancy is removed, then efficiency approaches an optimum where marginal accuracy gain equals marginal resource cost (SUR optimization).
 If the system sits on that optimum, then resource gradients define stable pathways for energy and information flow (emergence of physics).

+But can we go deeper?
+Where does information, or the capacity for distinction, come from in the first place?
+Why should there be *any* distinction at all, any structure, any state that differs from another?
+Why is there something rather than nothing?
+[Further discussion: https://github.com/jconorgrogan/Why-there-is-something-and-not-nothing]

 Let's say that you disagree with my very premise.
 "Why are you just asserting that information and distinction arises?"
 Fair.
 But consider the negation: Everything I started from is wrong; you do not permit me any axioms, and we therefore assume F0 is false – a uniform void (S₀) with absolutely no distinction (T25).

 Let's follow that chain of logic.
 Suppose you have only perfect void — a state with no differences, no structure, no information.
 → Then no system exists that can recognize or respond to anything.
 → So nothing maintains internal stability or updates itself over time.
 → So there are no models, no representations of anything.